-You've got your list of keywords, and now what?
+You've got your list of keywords, and then what?

 Every freaking time you want to start writing a new article you get lost.
 What am I supposed to write?
 How long should the content be?
 That all belongs into the history class by now.
 SurferSEO tells you how to write your next piece of content.
 And it got even better with their new Surfer Content Assistant!

 When you know what your competition is doing on page 1, you know what you need to do.
 Try to compete with their on-page before you start competing with your off-page.